tomasjurasek/deliver-graphql/README.md

 * item(codename: String!): ContentItem
 * items(type: String!, limit: Int, depth: Int, order: String, language: String): [ContentItem]

-All content types are inherited from ContentItem object.
+All content types are inherited from the ContentItem object.
 If you need a specific content type from your query you need to use explicit typing **... on 'SpecificContentType'**.
 Also if you are using a deeping in the query you need to provide **depth** property.

 ### Example